amiltonwong/CarND-Advanced-Lane-Lines/writeup_submit.md

 **8. The pipeline for video (project_video.mp4)**

-The code for this pipeline is in `process_video3.py`
+The code for this pipeline is in `process_video4.py`

 The following link shows the final video output for "project_video.mp4".
 My pipeline performs reasonably well on the entire project video and solve the binary thresholding problems related to shadows.
-In function thresholded_binary(),  I append a mask to filter out pixels inside the shape from src points because I found that the shadow mainly located inside the shape.
-The corresponding code is located in line 60-66 in `process_video3.py`.
-The total processing time is around 230 seconds for this "project_video.mp4" (1261 frames).
-Thus, the average running time my pipeleine supports is: 1261/230 = 5.48 fps
+In function thresholded_binary(),  I append a mask (line 72-79 in `process_video4.py`) to filter out pixels inside the shape from src points because I found that the shadow mainly located inside the shape.
+Also, I applied HLS S channel + HSV V channel threshold to more accurately capture the yellow and white lines of the lane. (line 42-62 in `process_video4.py`)
+The total processing time is around 300 seconds for this "project_video.mp4" (1261 frames).
+Thus, the average running time my pipeleine supports is: 1261/305 = 4.18 fps

 Here's the [link](https://www.youtube.com/watch?v=a4E0pT9Tvl8&feature=youtu.be)